tuturu-tech/blockchain-workshop/README.md

 git --version
 ```
 ### VISUAL STUDIO CODE
-You’ll need a decent text/file editor for days 2 and 3 of the bootcamp.
-We recommend Visual Studio Code, one of the most popular free, open source editors for smart contract development.
-Using Visual Studio Code will make it easier when you're following along with the exercise screenshots, and the integrated terminal makes it easier to switch between editing files, and running commands.
+Using Visual Studio Code will make it easier when you're following along with the exercises, and the integrated terminal makes it easier to switch between editing files, and running commands.
 If you have your own editor that you’re comfortable with, you can skip this step.

 Goto https://code.visualstudio.com/, download and install the latest version of Visual Studio Code for your operating system